 - Discovering how to isolate large scale quantities of stigmasterol from the calabar and soy beans and then developing an industrial process for using it to generate progesterone in large quantities.
 This led to numerous hormone therapies and therapeutics by allowing pharmaceutical companies to industrially synthesize other sex hormones in large quantities making them more affordable (testosterone, estrogen, etc.).

 - Creating processes to mass produce Compound S (which could be converted to Cortisone), which at that time was a novel but expensive medication for arthritis and inflammation.
 Julian’s discoveries made the drug affordable for the general public and greatly improved the qualities of life of many people.

-- Starting his own company (Julian Labs), which mass produced hormone intermediates for the major pharmaceutical companies but potentially more importantly, gave jobs to African American chemists who couldn’t get work anywhere else due to racism.
+- Starting his own company (Julian Labs), which mass produced hormone intermediates for the major pharmaceutical companies but potentially more importantly, gave jobs to African American chemists who could not get work anywhere else due to racism.
 He also made himself a millionaire in the process.

 Julian’s story is important for several reasons.
 First it shows what can be accomplished with great perseverance.
 Second it is a testament to how much talent was and is wasted in urban communities due.
-Julian’s story is very important for African Americans pursuing advanced degrees particularly in the sciences.
+Julian’s story is very important for African Americans pursuing advanced degrees particularly in the sciences (see my West Indian Archie essay).
 When watching Forgotten Genius, much of what Julian went through during graduate school reminded me of my own experience.
-Seeing his story years ago would’ve helped me better understand the significance of my own graduate studies.
+Seeing his story years ago would have helped me better understand the significance of my own graduate studies.
 Today his story can help inspire younger generations of potential African American scientists, and innovators in a world where STEM (science, technology, engineering and mathematics) education is becoming increasingly important.